 How might counselling affect you?

-You might feel confused and ‘lower’ in mood in the early stages of counselling, although many clients say they feel good having talked about things for the first time.
+You might feel confused and ‘lower’ in mood in the early stages of counselling or while you are in your fertility journey, although many clients say they feel good having talked about things for the first time.
 Progress may not be a smooth curve, but if we set goals carefully (and develop them as you go along) you should see improvements in mood and behaviour within a few sessions.